Discover waterfront walkways & alpine switchbacks. This is a true hiking destination.

-From curated guided and catered adventures, yoga retreats, family trips, women’s specific hiking or running retreats to lodge rental with or without guiding and catering – they have it all.
+From curated guided and catered adventures, climbing excursions, yoga retreats, family trips, women’s specific hiking or running retreats to lodge rental with or without guiding and catering – these operators have it all.

-Hot Springs Trail – This easy/moderate 8.5 km trail meanders along the Kuskanax Creek from just outside of Nakusp, up the valley to the Nakusp Hot Springs.
+Hot Springs Trail – This easy/moderate 8.5 km hiking trail meanders along the Kuskanax Creek from just outside of Nakusp, up the valley to the Nakusp Hot Springs.
 The trail crosses the impressive, covered Kuskanax Creek foot bridge just a short walk from the hot springs.

 Cedar Grove Trail – A gentle half kilometer loop through a stand of majestic old growth Western Red Cedar trees.

-Box Lake Trail – The easy 1.3km loop provides a gentle walk through a second growth cedar/hemlock forest typical of most valleys in this area.
+Box Lake Trail – The easy 1.3 km loop provides a gentle walk through a second growth cedar/hemlock forest typical of most valleys in this area.

-Saddle Mountain Trail – The moderate trail ascends 5.3 km to a rocky knob on Saddle Mountain that sits above the tree line.
+Saddle Mountain Trail – The moderate hiking trail ascends 5.3 km to a rocky knob on Saddle Mountain that sits above the tree line.
 The peak was chosen as a Forest Service fire lookout because of the panoramic view of the surrounding peaks and valleys.

-Nakusp & Slocan Rail Trail – Follow the old rail line 46 km from the Village of Nakusp, to Summit Lake.
+Nakusp & Slocan Rail Trail – Follow the old rail line 46 km from the Village of Nakusp to Summit Lake.

-Idaho Peak – This trail is a favourite in July and August because of the spectacular alpine meadows bursting with wildflowers.
-From the parking lot it is a 2km hike to the summit.
+Idaho Peak – This hiking trail is a favourite in July and August because of the spectacular alpine meadows bursting with wildflowers.
+From the parking lot it is a 2 km hike to the summit.
 The 12 km road to the parking lot is currently washed out and a repair date is unknown.
 To access the trail, hike up the 8.6 km Wakefield trail that starts at 4 Mile Creek Rd near Silverton.

-Galena Trail – The Galena Trail is a 13km section of old CPR rail line that runs from Rosebery to Three Forks.
+Galena Trail – The Galena Trail is a 13 km section of old CPR rail line that runs from Rosebery to Three Forks.
 It makes for excellent hiking and mountain biking.
 Carpenter Creek can be crossed at the old Alamo mine site by a small cable car.

 Old Sandon Road Trail – The historic trail runs along the south side of the Carpenter Creek eventually meeting Galena Trail in Three Forks.
-From here, connection to the K&S rail trail will take hikers to Sandon and beyond
+From here, connection to the K&S Rail Trail will take hikers to Sandon and beyond.

 Slocan Valley Rail Trail – Part of the former CPR line, this trail extends over 45 km from Slocan in the north, all the way down the Slocan Valley.
 This is a family friendly trail for hiking or biking multiple trailheads for access along the way.

-Evans Beach – The moderate 8 km out and back trail follows Slocan Lake to offer beautiful views and a multitude of swimming spots, ending at the roaring Evans Creek.
+Evans Beach – The moderate 8 km out and back hiking trail follows Slocan Lake to offer beautiful views and a multitude of swimming spots, ending at the roaring Evans Creek.
 This trail is exceptionally slippery when wet.
 Please respect Private Property at Pebble Beach.

 Drinnon Pass/Gwillim Lakes/Gimli Ridge – There are numerous spectacular day hikes or backpacking trips in Valhalla Provincial Park.
 No shortage of lakes, tarns, wildflowers and magnificent peaks.
 Campsites give several options for overnighting.
 Be sure to get more details from BC Parks before setting out for these alpine adventures.